 Agricultural land in the Shepparton region occupies 8,840 square kilometres, or 81 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,220 square kilometres, or 11 per cent of the region.
 The most common land use by area is grazing modified pasture, which occupies 3,460 square kilometres or 32 per cent of the Shepparton region.

-Agriculture, forestry and fishing sector was the largest employment sector with 10,200 people, representing 16 per cent of the region's workforce.
-Retail trade was the second largest employment sector with 8,100 people, followed by manufacturing with 7,900 people.
-Other important employment sectors in the region were health care and social assistance; construction, and professional, scientific and technical services.
+Agriculture, forestry and fishing sector was the largest employment sector with 11,000 people, representing 18 per cent of the region's workforce.
+Health care and social assistance was the second largest employment sector with 8,000 people, followed by retail trade with 7,200 people.
+Other important employment sectors in the region were manufacturing, construction, and education and training.